peter88213/nvhelp-de/source/character_view.rst

 Birth/death date
    Format: *YYYY-MM-DD*, according to ISO 8601.

-The editing of the birth and death dates can be completed by pressing the Eingabetaste.
-Changes to the bio are applied when the mouse is clicked anywhere outside the text input field.
+Die Bearbeitung von the birth and death dates can be completed by pressing the Eingabetaste.
+Changes to the bio are applied when the mouse is clicked irgendwo außerhalb des Texteingabefelds geklickt wird.

 Ziele